-- An individualized care plan developed in conjunction with the Regional Hospice and Home Care team that meets each patient’s individualized needs for pain management and symptom control
+- An individualized care plan developed in conjunction with the Regional Hospice team that meets each patient’s individualized needs for pain management and symptom control

 - Hospice Care in a skilled nursing/assisted living facility under contract with Regional Hospice and Home Care

-- Wherever you live, our different team members/volunteers will visit you
+- Wherever you live, our team members/volunteers are available to visit you

 - Clinical support line 24 hours a day, 7 days a week for symptom management